mrismanaziz/Reforestation/README.md

-## You know that cemetery up the road?
-People are dying to get in there.
+## Two silk worms had a race.
+They ended up in a tie.